Nepal – Everest Base Camp

 About The Trek

-We will start the trek from Lukla, and stay 2 nights in Namche to acclimatize.
-After trekking past the bustling village of Namche in the Khumbu region, Ama Dablam will be a constant feature of the trek.
+The trek to Everest Base Camp is on a scenic route that passes through several well known villages in the Everest region.
+We will start the trek a domestic flight to Lukla.
+From Lukla, there will be many suspension bridge crossings on the ascend to the bustling village of Namche.
+We stay 2 nights in Namche to acclimatize.
+After Namche, there is a split path to Everest Base Camp.
+The path merge again at Lobuche (4940m).
+We will be ascending to Lobuche via Khumjung (3780m / the village where Sir Edmund Hillary and his team built their first school in the Everest region) and Phortse (3800m / where most of the Mt Everest guides are from).
+Ama Dablam will be a constant feature of this route.
 It is also possible to spot Mt Everest if the weather conditions are great!
 The alpine sceneries become more rugged as we trek above the tree line on the Khumbu glacier moraines to Lobuche and then Gorak Shep.
 Gorak Shep is the last settlement before the base camp.
 Trekking to the landmark destination of Everest Base Camp can be challenging but very rewarding for the sense of achievement.
 After leaving our footprints on Everest Base Camp, we climb up the Kalapathar (5545m) the next day to have a view of Mt Everest and some of the highest Himalayan peaks.
-We trek different way down to Lukla via the Pheriche and Thyanboche monastery allowing time to visit to the places of interest.
+We descend via a different route down to Lukla via the Pheriche and Thyanboche Monastery.

 On this trek, aside from breathtaking scenery, you can experience unique Sherpa culture by visiting monasteries and museums along the way.
 Days are filled with long hours of walking, passing colourful prayer wheels, villages and cross swinging bridges with the majestic Himalayas snow peaks mountain view constantly in sight.
 Evenings are rewarded with hot food and conversation with like-minded people around the dining-room.